near/docs/docs/tutorials/zero-to-hero.md

 **Tutorial Pre-requisites:**

 * JavaScript experience
-* Basic familiarity with [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) will be helpful
+* Basic familiarity with [AssemblyScript (a dialect of TypeScript)](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) will be helpful

 **Disclaimer**